Julianne2025/Data-Analytics-Portfolio/README.md

 - freight_analysis1.sql  |  Used SELECT and JOIN to get total freight$ by carrier, total freight$ by GL code, and to check for invalid GL codes

-- freight_analysis2.sql  |  Used SELECT to rank carriers by freight$ and freight% of total freight
+- freight_analysis2.sql  |  Used SELECT to RANK carriers by freight$ and freight% of total freight

 - freight_analysis3.sql  |  Created a VIEW of freight GL codes query for export to Excel or Power BI